sequana/rnaseq/README.rst

 This pipeline runs **rnaseq** in parallel on the input fastq files (paired or not).
 A brief sequana summary report is also produced.

+This pipeline is complex and requires some expertise for the interpretation.

+Yet, it should be quite straigtforward to execute it as shown above.
+The pipeline uses bowtie1 to look for rRNA.
+Then, it clean the data with cutapdat.
+If no adapters are provided (default), reads are trimmed for low quality bases.
+Then, mapping is performed with star or bowtie2 (--aligner option).
+Finally, feature counts are extracted from the previously generated BAM files.
+We guess the strand and save the feature counts into the directoy ./rnadiff/feature_counts.
+DGE is not part of the pipeline.
+To do so, we use a wrapper of deseq2, which will be provided later.

 Rules and configuration details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~